The UGC-CARE list is gone. Here is how to verify a journal in 2026.

 For a decade, Indian researchers had one reflex when a journal invitation arrived: check the UGC-CARE list.
 That reflex no longer works.
 Here is what replaced it, and how to decide where to publish without it.

-In its place, at its 595th meeting on 24 June 2025, the Commission approved a set of Suggestive Parameters for Peer-Reviewed Journals: thirty-six criteria grouped under eight broad categories.
+In its place, at its 591st meeting on 24 June 2025, the Commission approved Suggestive Parameters for Peer-Reviewed Journals: eight broad criteria and 35 numbered sub-parameters.
+The earlier February draft contained 36; the final 16 July 2025 annexure is the controlling reference.
 Read carefully, this is not a new list you can look a journal up in.
 It is a framework you are now expected to apply yourself, on a journal-by-journal basis.
 The burden of judgement has shifted from a committee in Delhi to the individual researcher sitting in front of an invitation email.
 That is a heavier responsibility than it sounds, and it is worth being honest about why.
+For the full policy picture — the timeline, the parameters and the frozen reference list — see our complete guide to publishing in India after UGC-CARE.

 Why a list was always a fragile idea